 - Press Enter or click Search.

-Audio Hero fans the query out to every signed-in HEOS service in parallel.
+Audio Hero fans the query out to every signed-in HEOS service in parallel, and also searches YouTube Music and Apple Music.
 Results are grouped per service and each group can be expanded or collapsed.
 Click any result to play it on the active player.

 7. Starred favorites